Metropolitan Water Reclamation District of Greater Chicago

 Work Time

-7AM to 5PM daily work duration with option to work Saturdays if possible.
+- 7AM to 7PM daily work duration with option to work Saturdays, as needed.

 Phasing & Traffic Control Overview